-Marion Gilbert RPT, Owner of Spring Hill Physical Therapy
+Marion Gilbert PT, Owner of Spring Hill Physical Therapy

 Marion has been practicing Physical Therapy for over 38 years.
 She received her degree from Arnhemse Opleiding voor Fysiotherapy in her home country of Holland in 1978.
 She is the owner of Spring Hill Physical Therapy and Stillpoint Studios.
 Her primary focus is on manual therapy techniques.
 She has specific training in acupressure, muscle energy techniques, craniosacral therapy, myofascial and somato-emotional release, visceral mobilization also she utilizes trauma resolution therapy to release protective bracing patterns.
 Her emphasis is on evaluating and treating the whole person recognizing that true healing comes from an integrated multiple systems approach using traditional and complimentary treatment methods.

 Marion is also a certified Enneagram teacher within the Palmer/Daniels Narrative Tradition since 2005 and has developed the "Somatic Awakening" program.
 This program is cultivating somatic awareness in people, who want to change and learn how to thrive.
 This method is designed to gain greater understanding of how to include the wisdom of their body and increase their sense of well being.